 - Willow Creek

-A portion of our storm water runoff flows into Lake Tyler, the City’s drinking water source.
+A portion of our storm water runoff flows into Lake Tyler, one of the primary sources of drinking water for the City of Tyler.
 Drinking water is treated to remove harmful contaminants and make it safe for human consumption.
 Higher concentrations of contaminants in the storm water require more treatment to make the water safe for us to drink.
 The goal of our Storm Water Management Program is to reduce the amount of storm water pollution that enters our streams and lakes and improve the quality of life in our City.